ivotron/popper2-paper/paper.md

 representation of it.
 ](./figures/casestudy.pdf){#fig:casestudy}

-Thus, we would like to break workflows into subunits, having one container image per node in the directed acyclic graph (DAG) associated to the workflow.
-From the point of view of UX design, this opens the possibility for devising languages to express multi-container workflows such as the ones implemented in application testing and scientific study validation.
+Thus, we would like to break workflows into subunits, ideally having one container image per node in the directed acyclic graph (DAG) associated to the workflow.
+From the point of view of UX design, this opens the possibility for devising languages to express multi-container workflows such as the ones implemented in application testing and scientific study validations.

 <!-- Singularity is targeted at HPC use cases [@singularity]. -->